-When developing a volatility control mechanism, the calibration of the reference prices or thresholds is important.
-Various factors may be considered including the:
+When developing a volatility control mechanism, an appropriate calibration of the reference prices or thresholds is important.
+Various factors may be considered, including:

 - the nature of the financial instrument or underlying asset; - the liquidity and volatility profile of the specific instruments and asset classes/subclasses; and - the price of the financial instrument.